MobileFirstLLC/shortcuts-for-chrome/.github/index.md

 ### Available Commands

+This extension is build with [extension-cli](https://oss.mobilefirst.me/extension-cli/).
+Refer to extension-cli docs for further details on each command.

 | command | description |
 | --- | --- |
 | `npm run start` | development build |